ajalt/clikt/docs/documenting.md

 You can group options into separate help sections by using [OptionGroup](api/clikt/com.github.ajalt.clikt.parameters.groups/-option-group/index.html).
 The name of the group will be shown in the output.
 You can also add an extra help message to be shown with the group.
+Groups can't be nested.

 ```kotlin
 class UserOptions : OptionGroup(name = "User Options", help = "Options controlling the user") {